mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Tedre and Denning's [-@tedre_long_2016] review of CT cautions against a too narrow definition of CT that highlights formal abstractions as highlighted in Wing's take on CT.
 This is not to argue that Wing's approach to CT has technical merit [@lodi_computational_2021], rather that its adoption by educational bodies like CAS in the UK and similar bodies internationally has risks.
 The inclusion of formal CT frameworks in curriculum and formal testing lead to mechanistic teaching of decontextualised concepts via formal teaching methods rather than hands-on exploration initial advocated by Papert's school [@resnick_coding_2020].

-NOTE - rework this and move to Literature Review.
+NOTE - PARTS OF THIS WILL LIVE IN Literature Review.
 In teaching computing pedagogy the concept of levels of abstraction can be taught to students to help them undertand the level of abstraction that they are working at  [@statter_teaching_2016; @waite_abstraction_2016; @waite_abstraction_2018-1].
 To quickly review LOA, the levels are Problem, Design, Code, Running the Code.
 And the purpose is, "Levels of abstraction has been interpreted as a hierarchy to enable teachers and learners to describe which level they are working at, rather than as a methodology for programming projects."[@waite_abstraction_2018]

 This conception of levels abstraction is also present in the analysis of the different scopes game making activity systems.
 Through this lens the most abstract activity system is the larger one who's objective, to make an engaging game that tells an environmental story, aligns with the problem level of LOA.
 The level between abstract and concrete is that of choosing, implementing and testing game design patterns, which aligns with design.
 The most concrete in this interpretation is then the implementation of different lines of code or creation and migration of digital assets.